 The ability to use and develop new knowledge is considered to be one of the major strategic factors for future competitiveness.
 Significantly, knowledge is not an additional production factor alongside the traditional ones: it is the most meaningful and important resource today together with innovation.
-In a competitive environment, where the products have the same performance, quality and functionality, the process of developing innovative products within shorter intervals compared to the competitors becomes increasingly important [Tidd et al. 2004].
+In a competitive environment, where the products have the same performance, quality and functionality, the process of developing innovative products within shorter intervals compared to the competitors becomes increasingly important [12].